MohsenYN/AllInOne/README.md

 **If you enjoy working with AllInOne - Pre-Processing, give us a star on GitHub and Cite the package, please :)**

-** Here is the paper of [AllInOne - Pre-Processing](https://www.sciencedirect.com/science/article/pii/S2352711023001607)
+Here is the [AllInOne - Pre-Processing](https://www.sciencedirect.com/science/article/pii/S2352711023001607) research paper.

 ## **Demo**